Topological superconducting phase in high-Tc superconductor MgB2 with Dirac-nodal-line fermions: Abstract

 \section{Abstract}

-The combination of a topological phase with a superconductor can lead to exotic quantum phenomena, such as a topological superconductor (TSC) that hosts Majorana Fermions.
-Unfortunately, all the known TSCs to date have a very low transition temperature, which severely limits the experimental measurement of Majorana fermions.
-Here we discover the existence of a topological Dirac-nodal-line (DNL) state in a well-known conventional high-temperature superconductor MgB$_{2}$.
-First-principles calculations show that the DNL structure in MgB$_{2}$ exhibits unique characteristic one-dimensional dispersive DNL, protected by spatial-inversion and time-reversal symmetry, which connects the electron and hole Dirac states.
-More interestingly, we show that topological zero modes bound to vortices can exist on the surfaces of MgB$_{2}$ of different orientations, which can be made behaving as a 3D TSC to host surface Majorana modes.
-Our discovery may enable the experimental measurement of Majorana fermions at an unprecedented high temperature.
+Topological superconductors are an intriguing and elusive quantum phase, characterized by topologically protected gapless surface/edge states residing in a bulk superconducting gap, which hosts Majorana fermions.
+Unfortunately, all currently known topological superconductors have a very low transition temperature, limiting experimental measurements of Majorana fermions.
+Here we discover the existence of a topological Dirac-nodal-line state in a well-known conventional high-temperature superconductor, MgB$_{2}$.
+First-principles calculations show that the Dirac-nodal-line structure exhibits a unique one-dimensional dispersive Dirac-nodal-line, protected by both spatial inversion and time-reversal symmetry, which connects the electron and hole Dirac states.
+Most importantly, we show that the topological superconducting phase can be realized with a conventional $s$-wave superconducting gap, evidenced by the topological edge mode of the MgB$_{2}$ thin films showing chiral edge states.
+Our discovery may enable the experimental measurement of Majorana fermions at high temperature.